Let’s set the stage.

 I really want the business, so I’ll come down on the price.
 Besides, getting less than I wanted is better than nothing.

 How Much Is Your Product or Service Worth?

 Want the truth?
 It depends on who you ask.

-Charge too much and you’ll have plenty of free time on your hands.
-Don’t charge enough and your business could become an expensive hobby.
+Charge too much, and you might end up with an uncomfortable amount of free time.
+On the other hand, don’t charge enough, and your business could become an expensive hobby.

 To make matters worse, few can agree on what is “just right”.

 In some industries, prices fluctuate dramatically, making it even tougher to set rates.
 This is especially true for service providers who don’t have material costs.

 As an example, a friend of mine is an electrician.
 He charges $75 an hour.
 But one of his competitors won’t bother to come out to your house for less than $125 an hour.